-To be a spiritual and physical support to our young Māori and Pacific Island rangatahi whilst under our care in completing their secondary schooling.
-To inspire motivate, encourage and challenge fields of academics, practical life skills and portraying as much as I can, a mother in their eyes as they were still in their own home.
+Kathy has been with InZone since the beginning and works as the Senior Boarding Manager at Te Kāinga Huarahi.
+She sees her role as being “a spiritual and physical support to our young Māori and Pacific Island rangatahi whilst under our care in completing their secondary schooling.
+To inspire motivate, encourage and challenge fields of academics, practical life skills and portraying as much as I can, a mother in their eyes as they were still in their own home.”

-I enjoy interacting with the girls in all areas, seeing their achievements that they have earned themselves.
+Kathy enjoys interacting with the girls in all areas, seeing their achievements that they have earned themselves.
 Having an input into their futures by nurturing, guiding and supporting their decisions.
 Learning from them in a world that is all too quickly changing.